Raymo111/oneplus-7t-root/README.md

 21. Now you can install Magisk (use the `INSTALL` button beside `Magisk is up to date`).
 Tap `INSTALL`, `Direct Install (Recommended)`, and watch your phone enter hacking mode (You might have to `ALLOW` access to your device).
 Tap `Reboot`, and your phone should now be rooted!

 Once you get apps that request SU access, the `Superuser` menu in Magisk manager will show them.
 At this point, it is a **must** to set up lock screen and security, as well as any other settings you want to customize or rice.
+Make sure to go to developer options and disable rebooting after automatic updates.

 ## Update
-1. To install an OTA update and keep root, download the OTA update and make sure you disable all Magisk modules (if any).
+1. To install an OTA update and keep root, download the OTA update.
 2. Head over to `Settings` > `System update` and tap on the cog icon on the top right corner.
 3. Click on ‘Local upgrade‘ and select the OTA .zip file needed for installing the update.
 Once selected, tap `Install`.
 The update will take a few minutes to install. **Do NOT reboot** yet.
 5. Open Magisk Manager and repeat step 21, but this time select the `Install to Inactive Slot (After OTA)` instead.
-Root should be preserved the OTA update should be installed.
+Root should be preserved and the OTA update should be installed.
 Note that you only need to flash one of the A/B on each OTA update, and root will persist even after reboots.
+6. On this reboot it might take a long time (30+ spins for minor versions, 100+ for major versions).
+Take a shower, go for a walk, play a game of chess on classical time control.
+Whatever you do DON'T POWEROFF YOUR PHONE!!